Texon, Texas: History

-Texon was considered a model oil community.
-A grade school, a church, a hospital, a theater, a swimming pool, a golf course, and tennis courts were built by the Big Lake Oil Company.
-The Texon Oilers semiprofessional baseball team was started.
-Privately owned businesses appeared, including a drug store, a cafe, a boarding house, a tailor shop, dry-goods and grocery stores, barber and beauty shops, a service station, a dairy, an ice house, and a bowling alley.

 Ownership passed on to successive oil companies, including Plymouth Oil Company (in 1956) and Ohio Oil (now Marathon Oil) in 1962, which chose not to maintain the town that had at that time 100 residents.
 In 1986, the post office was closed.

 In the 1920s, wastewater from oil extraction was released onto the ground, which caused extreme damage to vegetation and soil, to the point that the resulting scar can still be seen on satellite images.
 Cleanup is still ongoing.

 Limited redevelopment

 Historical markers have been installed in the town, as have new reflective type street signs and new mailboxes.
 Also, some activity is occurring in some of the oil wells.